cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 The **RPC server instance**, when serving a particular request, retrieves the required data from the database in order to fulfill the request.
 The data should be serialized in a way that makes it wire compatible with the CometBFT JSONRPC endpoint.

-Identical requests should return idempotent responses, no side effects should cause the RPC service to return different responses.

 The RPC service endpoint should be exposed through an external load-balancer service such as Cloudflare or AWS ELB, or a server running its own load balancer mechanism (e.g. nginx).